UK considers mandatory eye tests for older road users

 September 11, 2024

 The European Space Agency (ESA) warns in a report published on Tuesday that global methane emissions, a powerful greenhouse gas, continue to rise.
-The report reveals that human activities are responsible for at least two-thirds of global methane emissions.“The trends are going in exactly the opposThis content has been archived.
-Log in or Subscribe to […]
+The report reveals that human activities are responsible for at least two-thirds of global methane emissions.“The trends are going in exactly the opposite direction of what is needed to maintain a habitable […]

 Hidalgo pushes on: 50 km/h on Paris Ring Road from October 1st